akhandok/adhanPlayer/README.md

 Hubitat Adhan Player app designed to play the Adhan on Google Home speakers

+It should also work with other speakers as well such as Alexa.
+If the Adhan itself cannot be played, then a Text-To-Speech (TTS) message is played at the time of the Adhan.

+### This app depends on the proper Zip Code being set on the Hubitat hub settings page.

 # How to install

 Be sure you have your speakers available as devices prior to installing this app (i.e. with Chromecast Integration).